Dear NFMN patients,

 We are not seeing any patients with respiratory symptoms including cough, sore throat, fever and/or runny nose.
 Patients with these symptoms who would like to speak to their doctor should call or email us at email@example.com to arrange a phone or video consult.

 Please note that when you arrive to the clinic the door will be locked, call or knock when you arrive and we will let you in safely.
 In keeping with social distancing practices, only the person with an appointment will be allowed into the office.
 Of course for well baby visits one adult will be permitted in.
 However, if you or your baby have a cough, fever, shortness of breath, aches, or are unsure what to do please call before coming.
+All patients will receive a screening email prior to their appointment to limit everyone's risk.

 WHAT TO DO IN TERMS OF YOUR OVERALL HEALTH AND PROTECTION